kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 1 -  Describe/Sprint 3 - Digital Service Tech Bootcamp.md

 By understanding the cloud's unique characteristics and adjusting procurement approaches accordingly, contracting officers become key enablers of efficient, secure, and future-proof government operations.

+---
+Digital Service Tech Topic: Artificial Intelligence What is Artificial Intelligence?
+Artificial Intelligence (AI) refers to computer systems designed to perform tasks that typically require human intelligence.
+These tasks include learning, problem-solving, decision-making, understanding language, and recognizing images and speech.
+In government procurement, AI may be used in:
+Chatbots that help citizens navigate government websites Tools that automatically classify or summarize procurement documents Systems that detect potential fraud or patterns in spending Applications that assist in analyzing large amounts of market research data

+Just like automation helped streamline paper-based processes, AI helps automate cognitive tasks, making decisions faster and often more accurately.
+Types of AI
+There are different types of AI you might hear about:
+Rule-Based Systems: Follow clearly defined “if-this-then-that” instructions.
+Think of it as a very advanced flowchart.
+Machine Learning (ML): A type of AI that learns patterns from data and improves over time without being explicitly programmed.
+For example, if you feed it thousands of past solicitations, it might learn to predict which vendors are most likely to submit bids.
+Natural Language Processing (NLP): Allows machines to understand and process human language.
+For instance, it can summarize a long acquisition strategy or analyze sentiment in contractor feedback.
+Generative AI (like ChatGPT): Creates new content (like text or images) based on patterns learned from existing data.
+It might help draft performance work statements, justifications, or market research summaries.

+Key considerations for government systems
+Bringing AI into government systems requires careful consideration of several challenges:
+Transparency: Can the AI explain how it reached a decision?
+This is important for accountability and legal defensibility.

+Bias: If AI systems are trained on biased data, they can perpetuate or amplify those biases.
+Procurement teams must ask about training data and fairness.

+Security and Privacy: AI may process sensitive data, so it must comply with data protection laws and agency security standards.

+Change Management: AI may impact workflows or job responsibilities.
+Agencies must prepare for this shift with proper communication and training.

+Vendor Oversight: If an AI-enabled solution is being procured, COs should ask how models are trained, tested, and updated.

+Standard AI terms you may encounter
+Model training: The process of feeding an AI system significant amounts of data to learn how to perform a task.
+Algorithm: A set of rules or instructions the AI follows to make decisions or predictions.
+Inference: When the AI applies what it has learned to new data, e.g., recommending vendors or flagging anomalies.
+Explainability: The degree to which a human can understand why an AI system made a specific decision.
+Necessary for audits and legal review.
+Human-in-the-loop: A setup where an AI system supports human decision-making rather than replacing it outright.

+Why it matters to procurement officers
+Market research: AI tools can help summarize vendor capabilities or detect patterns in procurement history, making the early stages of procurement more efficient.
+Performance monitoring: AI can quickly analyze contractor performance data to flag trends or anomalies.
+Drafting support: Generative AI tools may help create first drafts of solicitation language or evaluation criteria, but humans must always review these drafts.
+Risk management: Using AI in procurement systems introduces new risks—bias, transparency, and compliance—that COs must account for in contracts and performance oversight.
+Evaluation criteria: When procuring AI solutions, COs should ensure that solicitations require vendors to describe data sources, bias mitigation strategies, and how their models can be audited or explained.

+What Contracting Officers Should Keep in Mind
+Ask questions: If AI is mentioned in a proposal, ask vendors how it works, how it was trained, and how it will be monitored.

+Understand the use case: Not all tasks need AI—be skeptical of buzzwords and ensure a clear benefit.

+Balance innovation with oversight: AI may be new, but government procurement still requires precise requirements, measurable outcomes, and accountability.

+Support responsible use: Like with data, you are a steward of responsible AI use.
+Advocate for ethical practices and transparency in the tools your agency adopts.

+Post-award monitoring and model drift: Even if the AI works at the time of contract award, there is a chance that the AI model doesn’t match changing behaviors.
+Ensuring that AIs are updated to keep up with changing needs is essential.